openfoodfoundation/ofn-install/README.md

 Put these in the `files` folder.

-@TOOD: info on how to format these files.
+#### Creating SSL certificate files

+* Purchase a certificate from a provider.
+* Create the two text files above.
+* In `ssl.crt` add the content of the certificate and chain bundle.
+* In `ssl.key` add the content of the private key.

+Note: the formatting of these text blocks must be that there are no spaces other than in the start/end lines and each line is 64 characters long.

-## Install
+## Installation

+The `install.yml` playbook includes two other playbooks:

-The install playbook installs basic packages (software) and configures them as needed for OFN, then calls the **deploy** playbook to install and deploy OFN onto the server.
+* `provision.yml` - install basic packages (software) and configure them as needed
+* `deploy.yml` - install and deploy OFN onto the server

+This means all the software can be installed with one command.

 Specifically, it installs packages such as curl and git, then installs: